NogaibaySymbat/DAA1.NogaibaySymbat/README.md

 Implementation details
 -----
-MergeSort — classic recursive merge sort (top-down).-- QuickSort — quick sort with array partitioning using the Lomuto scheme (pivot — last element).-- QuickSelect — selection of the k-th element using the same partition function.-- Closest Pair of Points — a naive O(n²) implementation that iterates through all pairs of points to demonstrate how counters work.--
+MergeSort - classic recursive merge sort (top-down).
+QuickSort — quick sort with array partitioning using the Lomuto scheme (pivot — last element).
+QuickSelect — selection of the k-th element using the same partition function.
+Closest Pair of Points — a naive O(n²) implementation that iterates through all pairs of points to demonstrate how counters work.

 The project has its own utilities:
 -----